 Committed to Plasma Safety

-Products made from human plasma may contain infectious agents, such as viruses, that can cause disease.4 FLEXBUMIN® 25% is made from pooled human plasma.
-It may carry a risk of transmitting infectious agents, e.g., viruses, and theoretically, the Creutzfeldt-Jakob disease (CJD) agent.
+Products made from human plasma may contain infectious agents, such as viruses, that can cause disease.1 FLEXBUMIN® 25% and 5% are made from pooled human plasma.4,5 They may carry a risk of transmitting infectious agents, e.g., viruses, and theoretically, the Creutzfeldt-Jakob disease (CJD) agent.
 The risk that such products will transmit an infectious agent has been reduced by screening plasma donors for prior exposure to certain viruses, by testing for the presence of certain current virus infections, and by inactivating and/or removing certain viruses.
-Despite these measures, such products can still potentially transmit disease.4
+Despite these measures, such products can still potentially transmit disease.3,6

-Specific steps in the processing of FLEXBUMIN 25% help support the viral safety of this therapeutic product.
-In vitro studies demonstrate that the manufacturing process for FLEXBUMIN 25% provides for significant viral removal/inactivation.4
+Specific steps in the processing of FLEXBUMIN 25% and 5% help support the viral safety of these therapeutic products.
+In vitro studies demonstrate that the manufacturing process for FLEXBUMIN 25% and 5% provides for significant viral removal/inactivation.4,5

 Summary of Viral Reduction Factor for Each Virus and Processing Step

 |Processing of Fraction I+II+III/II+III Supernatant to Fraction Ivcuno 70° Filtrate*||>4.9||>4.8||>5.7||>5.5||>4.5||3.0|

 n.d. = not determined